The top 10 parks in North York

 Here are my picks for the top parks in North York.

 The nearby Downsview Urban Park tends to get all the press, but it's the Dells where all the scenery is at.
-This, in fact, is one of Toronto's most picturesque parks with wetlands, bike trails, and a natural setting along Black Creek that seems wholly separated from the urban environment in which it's embedded.
-The fire pits are a nice touch as well.
+It's one of Toronto's most picturesque parks with wetlands, bike trails, and a natural setting along Black Creek that seems wholly separated from the surrounding urban environment.

 This massive park is for the sports lovers out there.
-In addition to three soccer fields, there's also a couple of cricket pitches and an extensive network of bike trails.
-There's less lush terrain here than other parks on this list, but that's because this green space is designed for more than just hiking and picnicking.
+In addition to three soccer fields, there are also a couple of cricket pitches and an extensive network of bike trails.
+There's less lush terrain here, but that's because this green space is designed for more than just hiking and picnicking.

-One of the city's most underrated parks, Windfields connects to the Canadian Film Centre, which is probably one of the best places in all of Toronto to plan a secluded picnic on a weekend.
+One of the city's most underrated parks, Windfields connects to the Canadian Film Centre, one of the best places in all of Toronto to plan a secluded picnic.
 There's hardly ever anyone around.
-Windfields itself is a valley surrounding Wilket Creek that's also quiet and picturesque, though there's tennis courts and a community centre at its easterly edge.
+Windfields itself is a valley surrounding Wilket Creek that's also quiet and picturesque.

 One of the most beautiful places in Toronto, Edwards Gardens features beautiful flower beds as well as scenic bridges, mature oak trees, a rock garden, and ravine trails.
-Yes, it gets very busy on weekends from spring to fall, but just go in the morning to enjoy the place without throngs of other visitors.
+Go in the morning to enjoy the place when it's not as busy.